alphagov-mirror/gsp/docs/architecture/adr/ADR043-k8s-resource-access.md

 ## Decision

-We will grant users access to the resources according to the rules given below (see Appendix A).
-Namespaces will be split into "prod" and "non-prod" as the access for some resources will be different.
-Here "prod" and "non-prod" refer to classifications of namespace.
-Examples of "prod" namespaces:

-- kube-system
-- istio-system
-- gsp-system
-- verify-doc-checking-build
-- verify-doc-checking-prod
-- verify-proxy-node-build
-- verify-proxy-node-prod

-The "non-prod" namespaces are those created for developers to rapidly iterate on changes to test they work in a GSP cluster environment and fall completely outside the path to release.

-Also included in the permissions rules below are those given to the in-cluster concourse.
-These permissions apply to both "prod" and "non-prod" namespaces.
+We will create two levels of access within each namespace:

+* Operator
+* Auditor

+The Operator will be mostly read-write within the namespace.
+Developers working on branches that are not part of the release process may be granted this role in certain namespaces.
+This is also the role the in-cluster concourse team for each namespace will be granted.

+The Auditor is mostly read-only and will be given to all authenticated users in the cluster.

+The complete list of resource permissions is given in Appendix A.

 ## Consequences